RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/58-HEB.md

 <sup>32</sup> And what shall I more say? for the time would fail me to tell of Gedeon, and [of] Barak, and [of] Samson, and [of] Jephthae; [of] David also, and Samuel, and [of] the prophets:
 <sup>33</sup> Who through faith subdued kingdoms, wrought righteousness, obtained promises, stopped the mouths of lions,
 <sup>34</sup> Quenched the violence of fire, escaped the edge of the sword, out of weakness were made strong, waxed valiant in fight, turned to flight the armies of the aliens.
-<sup>35</sup> Women received their dead raised to life again : and others were tortured, not accepting deliverance; that they might obtain a better resurrection:
+<sup>35</sup> Women received their dead raised to life again: and others were tortured, not accepting deliverance; that they might obtain a better resurrection:
 <sup>36</sup> And others had trial of [cruel] mockings and scourgings, yea, moreover of bonds and imprisonment:
-<sup>37</sup> They were stoned, they were sawn asunder, were tempted, were slain with the sword : they wandered about in sheepskins and goatskins ; being destitute, afflicted, tormented;
+<sup>37</sup> They were stoned, they were sawn asunder, were tempted, were slain with the sword: they wandered about in sheepskins and goatskins; being destitute, afflicted, tormented;
 <sup>38</sup> (Of whom the world was not worthy:) they wandered in deserts, and [in] mountains, and [in] dens and caves of the earth.
 <sup>39</sup> And these all, having obtained a good report through faith, received not the promise:
 <sup>40</sup> God having provided some better thing for us, that they without us should not be made perfect.